JonasMuehlmann/JonasMuehlmann/README.md

 ### Hi there 👋

-I am a 20 year old developer, student and open source enthusiast that loves (project based) learning.
+I am a 21 year old developer, student and open source enthusiast that loves (project based) learning.

 What I am working on currently:
  - Finishing my studies at the Bib International College (Graduating in june 2022)
  - Afterwards:
+     - Prepare for university
      - Implementing a programming language at https://github.com/JonasMuehlmann/MVPL
      - Continuing development of https://github.com/JonasMuehlmann/bntp.go